-- Transport Infrastructure Contributions Cook Cove Inlet would enter into a Transport Infrastructure Contributions (TIC) deed with TfNSW (and supplementary Bayside Council works agreement/deed as relevant) prior to the gazettal of amended planning controls the subject of this Planning Proposal.
-The TIC deed would be finalised by both parties acting reasonably within four months of the commencement of the drafting of the deed. - Works-in-kind Cook Cove Inlet will facilitate the implementation of the works-in-kind components identified as A1-A3, B1-B4 and E1 prior to an Occupation Certificate being issued for floorspace the subject of this Planning Proposal within Lot 100 in DP 1231954. - Monetary contributions Cook Cove Inlet to make staged payments in relation to the monetary contributions items B7 and E2 at the rate of \$25,588 per 1,000sqm (the total equivalent of \$8.7m), prior to the progressive issue of Occupation Certificates for floorspace arising from the gazettal of this Planning Proposal within Lot 100 in DP 1231954. - Legal costs Cook Cove Inlet will pay TfNSW no more than \$25,000 for the legal costs associated with the drafting of the TIC deed.
+- Transport Infrastructure Contributions Cook Cove Inlet would enter into a planning agreement with TfNSW (and supplementary Bayside Council agreement as relevant) prior to the gazettal of amended planning controls the subject of this Planning Proposal. - Works-in-kind Cook Cove Inlet will facilitate the implementation of the works-in-kind components identified as A1-A3, B1-B4 and E1 prior to an Occupation Certificate being issued for floorspace the subject of this Planning Proposal within Lot 100 in DP 1231954. - Monetary contributions Cook Cove Inlet to make staged payments in relation to the monetary contributions items B7 and E2 at the rate of \$25,588 per 1,000sqm (the total equivalent of \$8.7m), prior to the progressive issue of Occupation Certificates for floorspace arising from the gazettal of this Planning Proposal within Lot 100 in DP 1231954.